mingyu272/Ben-Mingyu-Kim.github.io/_pages/about.md

 ## Opportunities for Students

-I am **actively recruiting motivated Master’s and Ph.D. students** interested in robotics, optimization, and sensing systems.
+I am **actively recruiting motivated Master’s and Ph.D. students** interested in statistics, robotics, optimization, and sensing systems.

 Students in my group will gain experience in:
 - ROS2, PX4, Python, MATLAB, C++